 Throughout the trial, the trial staff also contacted the participants by phone to ask how they were feeling and what medications they were taking.
-If a participant had cataplexy, they also kept a diary throughout the trial to keep a record of their cataplexy attacks.

 After treatment ended, the participants visited the trial site 1 more time as part of this study.
 This happened about 2 weeks after they finished treatment.